CNA-Tech/PKS-Ninja/LabGuides/PodSecurityPolicy-PS6496/readme.md

 NOTE: The most commonly used Kubernetes workloads (*deployment*, *replication controller*, for example) spin up pods using a service account.
 It is **this** entity that requires the *use* permission on the PSP.
 Just because the kubectl user has the *use* permission on a PSP does not mean your workload will spin up (unless you are doing simple pod-level workloads using *kubectl run*).
 To grant a service account *use* permission for a PSP, the user attempting to create the role binding must also have *use* on that PSP.

 ### Enabling Pod Security Policies
 Pod security policy control is implemented as an optional (but recommended) admission controller.
 PodSecurityPolicies are enforced by enabling the admission controller, but doing so without authorizing any policies will prevent any pods from being created in the cluster.
-Enterprise PKS allows the enabling of Pod Security Policy admission controller through the PLAN section of the PKS tile configuration, in Ops Manager, as shown in the screenshot below
+Enterprise PKS allows the enabling of Pod Security Policy admission controller through the *PLAN* section of the PKS tile configuration, in Ops Manager, as shown in the screenshot below

 <img src="images/psp-enable.png">

 A Kubernetes cluster created from a plan with the PodSecurilyPolicy option enabled will require cluster users to have a binding that grants **_use_** on an appropriate PSP to deploy pods.
-Enabling the PodSecurilyPolicy option is a security feature.
+Enabling the PodSecurityPolicy option is a security feature.
 The design goal is to make the Kubernetes cluster more secure.
 Once enabled, PodSecurilyPolicy acts on creation and modification of pods in that cluster or namespace, and determines the actions that should be permitted based on the requested security context and the applied PSP.

 ### Policy Order
 In addition to restricting pod creation and update, pod security policies can also be used to provide default values for many of the fields that it controls.
 When multiple policies are available, the pod security policy controller selects policies according to the following criteria: